jessie-z059/rdkit_mfp/README.md

 # RDKit: Morgan Fingerprint
 Preliminary attempt at molecular similarity prediction with a simple VAE -

+Dataset:
+Data downloaded directly from the ChEMBL library https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/

+Method:
 - Molecules represented with "SMILES" were transformed into Morgan fingerprints.
 - The binary representations of molecular properties were learned by the VAE and can be used to test similarity between drug-like molecules.

-Data downloaded directly from the ChEMBL library https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/

 Majority of functions used were imported from the RDKit library.

 Data preprocessing:
 - sanitize(), function under rdkit.Chem.AllChem, assigns properties (aromaticity, bond orders, and formal charges) based on the molecular structure. and checks for chemical errors or inconsistencies in the molecular representation.